BuGlessRB/remixml/README.md

 ## Requirements

-It runs inside any webbrowser (starting at IE11 and up) or NodeJS environment.
+It runs inside any webbrowser or NodeJS environment supporting at least ECMAScript ES2018.
-Asynchronous control requires `Promise` support (and thus does not work in IE11).

 Minified and gzip-compressed, it is less than 7 KB of code.